Frequently Asked Questions

 - 12. Have you estimated how many cyclists – along with walkers and wheelchair users – could use the cycleway in a typical day?07.12.15More

-We have not estimated how many cyclists would use the cycleway but already we have received support from many people saying that, although they currently do not cycle into Derby or up the valley, they would use this facility were it to exist.
+In addition, we have received support from many people saying that, although they currently do not cycle into Derby or up the valley, they would use this facility were it to exist.
 Also that this route would give them the confidence to take their children out on a family outing which currently they do not feel would be a safe activity.

 - 13. Will the cycleway be made accessible to horse riders.07.12.15More

-The Derwent Valley Heritage Way which has already been established by the Derwent Valley trust is suitable for walkers and may at times coincide with the cycleway but generally provides more interest for the slower movement of walkers by taking a less direct route.
+The Derwent Valley Heritage Way which has already been established by the Derwent Valley Trust is suitable for walkers and may at times coincide with the cycleway but generally provides more interest for the slower movement of walkers by taking a less direct route.

 - 14. Once complete, how long will it take to cycle the whole way, and from Belper to Derby?07.12.15More